4x1md/phone_rtty_interface/README.md

 ### Assembled Device

 I haven't yet completed drilling the front and the rear panel of the box, so the device isn't yet fully assembled.
-The following photos show that the PCB perfectly matches the size of the chosen enclosure box.
+The following photos show that the PCB perfectly fits in the chosen box.

 ![Photo](https://raw.githubusercontent.com/4x1md/phone_rtty_interface/master/docs/images/mech_01.jpg)